Step 3 — Settings in Wix When Wix asks: Place code in Head

 R. Edward Freeman at the University of Virginia has long argued that there’s a better way to practice free enterprise—one that serves all stakeholders, not just shareholders.
 He’s joined by Kate Raworth at Oxford, researchers Joseph Blasi and Donald Kruse at Rutgers, Richard Freeman at Harvard, and others whose work shows that wealth-sharing, virtues-based models create a more competitive and resilient capitalism.

-What this book adds to the conversation is a specific and scalable plan —a way to turn bright ideas and small-scale successes into a self-organizing, compound-growth model of unstoppable, positive change.
+What this book adds is a specific and scalable plan — a way to turn those findings into a self-reinforcing, compound-growth system capable of operating at civilizational scale.

 What You’re About to Read